JAN HUS AND THE HUSSITES

 By Tim Lambert

-Jan Hus was one of the great Christians of the Middle Ages.
-He was also a martyr.
+Jan Hus was a famous preacher of the Middle Ages.
 Hus was born in Bohemia (what is now the Czech Republic) in about 1374 and he was educated at the university of Prague.
 In 1401 he was ordained a priest.

 In 1414 Hus was ordered to attend the Council of Constance to defend his beliefs.
 As a result he was sentenced to death and burned in 1415.
 However his execution caused outrage in Bohemia and his followers carried on.
 (Although the Hussite movement was also a nationalist one.
 At that time many of the people who lived in Czech towns were Germans and nearly all the important posts in the Church were held by Germans).